markquinn12/autoHotKey/README.md

 ##Development:

-You can use [scite4ahk](http://fincs.ahk4.net/scite4ahk/) for basuc autoHotKey development and debugging.
+You can use [scite4ahk](http://fincs.ahk4.net/scite4ahk/) for basic autoHotKey development and debugging.

 Debugging usage can be found here: [scite4ahk](http://fincs.ahk4.net/scite4ahk/pages/debugger.htm)